OnlyBuilt4CubanLinux/OnlyBuilt4CubanLinux.github.io/README.md

-## Welcome
+## About This Page

-This is the personal Github page of **Michael Letheby**.
+This is the personal Github page for **Michael Letheby**.
 Below you'll find links to a number of personal data analysis related projects I've worked on.
-This page was intended to make it easier to view my projects for viewers unfamiliar with Github repositories so don't expect anything flashy.
+I'll mainly be taking on projects that I find personally interesting or that can teach me new skills (hopefully both in most cases).

+This page is only intended as a centralised source for my personal projects so don't expect to see any musings or personal thoughts.
+Even so as a general disclaimer any work or commentary within this webpage is my personal opinion and does not reflect that of my employers.

 ## About Me